What Does a Green Arrow Signal Mean?

 Courtesy and common sense at intersections will help reduce the risk of accidents.
 Never assume oncoming drivers will yield and give you the right-of-way.
 Whenever it helps to prevent an accident, let others go first.

-Disclaimer: the article is for informational purposes only and not for the purpose of providing legal advice.
+Disclaimer: The article is for informational purposes only and not to provide legal advice.